-Today welding is used in diverse areas of industry ranging from aircraft and rocket engines to small pipes.
+Today welding is done in numerous industries ranging from aircraft and rocket engines to small pipes.